Last updated on September 12, 2023

 For Mac users, Text Blaze is only available as a Chrome extension, while for Windows users, it is available as both a desktop app and a Chrome extension.
 This can be a limitation for Mac users who prefer to work outside of the browser.

 Additionally, Text Blaze does not offer a mobile app, which can be a challenge for users who frequently work on-the-go.
-There are a couple of requests in their community forums and an Android app is currently under consideration.
+There are a couple of requests in their community forums and a Text Blaze for Android app is currently under consideration.

 3. Small library of command templates